An Extensive Analysis

 Throughout this discussion we've been referring to nonviolent sexual content.
 Some critical distinctions need to be made in this regard.

-Because of the money being made in pornographic web sites, they have become highly competitive, each trying to outdo the other in ever more explicit and shocking sexual content, just as mainstream films are now trying to outdo each other with ever more shocking violent content.
+Because of the money being made in pornographic web sites, they have become highly competitive, each trying to outdo the other in ever more explicit and shocking sexual content.

 The effect of film and TV violence is important to consider in this regard.